 Bet you know the definition of plagiarism by now.
 Sure, it’s taking somebody else’s words or ideas and passing them off as one’s own without giving credit to the original source.
-Educators and editors should know how to check work for plagiarism, find plagiarism, and prevent it in time.
+Educators and editors should know how to use software to detect plagiarism and eliminate text similarities on time.

 It seems to be rather simple to deal with plagiarism: if a checker detects similarities, it’s plagiarism in the flesh!
 But what if ideas are stolen?
 Only experts can see these similarities while proof-reading.